Wide Neural Networks Forget Less Catastrophically: Analysis

 where $\Sigma_i$ is the diagonal Jacobian of the non-linearity at the $i$-th layer.
 Note, if a ReLU non-linearity is used, then $\norm{\Sigma_i} = 1$, unless all the activations in the layer are negative.

-The norm of the gradient on layer `$l$' can then be bounded as:
+The norm of the gradient on layer $l$ can then be bounded as:

-where in step 2, we use sub-ordinate and sub-multiplicative properties of induced matrix norms, and in step 3, we assumed that $\norm{\Sigma_i} = 1$ (a reasonable assumption for ReLU networks used in our work).
+where in the second line, we use sub-ordinate and sub-multiplicative properties of induced matrix norms, and in the third line, we assumed that ReLU activation is used and thus $\norm{\Sigma_i} \le 1$.
 This analysis shows that the gradient norm on the earlier layers is proportional to the product of matrix norms of higher layer weights.
 For a 2-norm, the gradient magnitude could be bounded by the product of largest singular values ($\Lambda_i$) of the intermediate weight matrices:

-Although, for $\Lambda_i > 1$ this bound in unusable, as it is an upper bound which grows exponentially, and becomes more and more loose, with $K$ (the number of layers), however, it does potentially point to a scenario when the gradients on the earlier layers could increase with the depth.
+\looseness=-4 Although, for $\Lambda_i > 1$ this bound in unusable, as it is an upper bound which grows exponentially, and becomes more and more loose, with $K$ (the number of layers) increasing, however, it does potentially point to a scenario when the gradients on the earlier layers could increase with the depth.
 This \emph{can} happen when the singular values of all the intermediate weight matrices are greater than 1, \emph{i.e.}, $\Lambda_i > 1, \forall i \in \{l, \cdots, K-1\}$.
-In the supplementary Fig.~\ref{fig:sv}, we show that this indeed is the case for the datasets and architectures considered in this work.
+In the supplementary Figure~\ref{fig:sv}, we show that this indeed is the case for the datasets and architectures considered in this work.
 A large gradient on earlier layers can then contribute to a larger forgetting of previous tasks.

-Fig.~\ref{fig:grad-norm-mnist-depth} shows the norm of the gradients of layer 1 for different MLP depths.
+Figure~\ref{fig:grad-norm-mnist-depth} shows the norm of the gradients of layer 1 for different MLP depths.
 It can be seen from the figure that the gradient norm on the earlier layers increases with the depth.
-For example, when the network is trained for task 5, the gradient norm on layer 1 for an 8-layer network is almost thrice as that of the 2-layer network.
-In contrast, as depicted in Fig.~\ref{fig:grad-norm-mnist-width}, increasing the width has a minimal or even decreasing effect on gradient norm.
+For example, when the network is trained for task 5, the gradient norm on layer 1 for an 8-layer network is almost three times as that of the 2-layer network.
+In contrast, as depicted in Figure~\ref{fig:grad-norm-mnist-width}, increasing the width has a minimal or even decreasing effect on gradient norm.
 We note here that the deep learning community has developed numerous strategies to avoid exploding gradients~\citep{goodfellow2016deep}, and that extensively studying those is not the purpose here.
 We use the exploding gradient analysis to understand the negative effect of depths in our experiments.

+In conclusion, we have observed that wider networks have sparser gradients with more orthogonal gradients across tasks.
+In addition, the training dynamics of wide networks become more similar to the lazy training regime.
+Finally, the gradient norm in wide and shallow models does not increase as fast as in deeper and thinner models.